 There are many processes that come under the ambit of disk repair.
 The boot record of the drive, the file system, the distribution of data, to the storage sectors themselves – anything can be the source of the problem.

-So here are some features you should keep an eye on when considering which disk repair software to use.
+So here are some features you should keep an eye on when considering which disk repair utility to use.

 - 🛠️ Repairing the Master Boot Record (MBR).
 The Master Boot Record or MBR is the primary ‘address book’ of the hard disk drive.
 In case it gets corrupted, the drive will be unable to boot, even if all the data in it is still intact.
 This is the simplest problem to fix, and thus a capability that must be present in any disk repair software you consider.
 Repairing the MBR makes all the data of the drive accessible without having to go through any involved process.